 One of $\Delta_1, \Delta_2$ must be non-ADE, so by color type, $\Delta_1, \Delta_2$ must be of type $\{B_3(C_3), D_4\}$.
 However, $D_4$ has color set $\{1, 1, 1\}$, which is not one of the sets above. \end{adjustwidth} So, we have successfully eliminated all potential type pairings not listed in Theorem \ref{doubleBindingsThm}.
 We now show that the remaining type pairings $\{B_n, C_n\}, \{B_n(C_n), D_{n+1}\}, \{B_3(C_3), G_2\}$, and $\{G_2, D_4\}$ result in the Dynkin biagrams listed in Theorem \ref{doubleBindingsThm}.

 Recall that every non-ADE Dynkin diagram has a chiral eigenvector.
 We say a color set is \textit{chiral} if it changes values between the left and right eigenvectors.
 For this next section, we use a stronger assumption of the pairing of color sets that takes chiral eigenvectors into account.
 Because of this, we use the notation $v_{\ell}(v_r)$ to indicate the values for the left and right eigenvector, so that one can more easily identify the chiral color sets.
-A chiral color set is \textit{distinguishable} if its left and right counterparts are not scalar multiples of each other under any permutation of the entries.
+We call a chiral color set \textit{distinguishable} if its left and right counterparts are not scalar multiples of each other under any permutation of the entries.

-Notice that a double binding is not just a pairing of color sets for $\Gamma$ and $\Delta$; it is a pairing that must be consistent between the left and right eigenvectors.
-Because of this, if $\Delta$ has a distinguishable chiral color set, it cannot be dealt a pairing of color sets that are both not distinguishable chiral color sets.
+Notice that a double binding is not just a pairing of color sets for $\Gamma$ and $\Delta$; it is a pairing that must be consistent with both the left and right eigenvectors.
+Because of this, if $\Delta$ has a distinguishable chiral color set, it cannot be dealt a pairing of color sets that are both nondistinguishable chiral color sets.

 For example, $B_n$ and $C_n$ have a distinguishable chiral color set for all $n\neq 2, 4$, and as a result $B_n$ and $C_n$ are distinguishable from each other by their color sets in these cases.
-To see this is true, consider the color sets of $C_n$ and $B_n$ from Proposition \ref{eigenvectors}:
+To see this is true, consider the color sets of $C_n$ and $B_n$ from Proposition \ref{eigenvectors},